hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It's actually quite a bit of work, though it may not look like it.

 [20:35:02](#83SbmKPTR3k9HhQq6jbPK9-EGXK3OeP3j50myHRmKZA) <GiuseppeChillemi (GiuseppeChillemi)>:
 @greggirwin I guessed from the recent unusual silence that you were more working than chatting and something big was involved.
 So I have kept the silence.
-I prefer more having a new Android Version than reading every day something a bulletin Ì†ΩÌ∏â but Also I think that such a simple monthly bulletin is a single task and would help to keep the faith.
+I prefer more having a new Android Version than reading every day something a bulletin üòâ but Also I think that such a simple monthly bulletin is a single task and would help to keep the faith.

 [20:35:14](#wG7RQaejlvxx7E4yi4q-T4dy29_BoH3vXq_j0X3cRNY) <GiuseppeChillemi (GiuseppeChillemi)>:
 * @greggirwin I guessed from the recent unusual silence that you were more working than chatting and something big was involved.
 So I have kept the silence.
 I prefer more having a new Android Version than reading every day a bulletin ;-) but Also I think that such a simple monthly bulletin is a single task and would help to keep the faith.